-In fiscal 2011, Quaker's executive team successfully managed the Company through a sluggish economic environment and higher raw material costs to exceed our financial targets and post record sales and earnings numbers.
-Revenues increased by 26% over the prior year and there was a significant increase year over year in net income of 37%.
-In making decisions about fiscal 2011 salaries and performance targets, the Committee also considered fiscal 2010 corporate performance.
-Factors affecting the key components of our executive compensation programs for fiscal 2011 included:
+In fiscal 2013, Quaker's executive team continued to successfully manage the Company through a sluggish global economic environment (especially in Europe and South America) to post record sales, earnings and net operating cash flow results for the year.
+Net sales increased by 3% over the prior year, earnings increased by 18%, and there was a substantial increase year-over-year in net operating cash flow of almost \$11 million or 17%.
+Additionally, shareholder return (which is defined as the year-over-year stock price plus dividends paid) was 45% for the year, one of the higher percentages in Company history for the second year in a row.
+Lastly, our average stock price in 2013 was \$66.29 compared to \$44.45 in the prior year.
+In making decisions about fiscal 2013 salaries and performance targets, the Committee also considered fiscal 2012 corporate performance.
+Factors affecting the key components of our executive compensation programs for fiscal 2013 were:

-- Adjusted net income is a key metric for the corporate component of the Company's annual cash incentive awards.
-Performance with respect to this metric for fiscal 2011 was between target and maximum levels and resulted in a payout representing 81% of the maximum payment for the corporate component of the annual cash incentive awards for the Named Executive Officers. - Long-term incentives make up a significant portion of each of the Named Executive Officers' compensation.
-In order to align the Named Executive Officers' incentives with our shareholder returns, long-term incentives include equity awards, the value of which is directly linked to the performance of our stock, and cash awards where the amount payable is based on our total shareholder return as compared to a peer group.
-Our Named Executive Officers' long-term incentive compensation for 2011 was consistent with that of 2010 reflecting the maintenance of our stock price year over year and because total shareholder return exceeded target for the three-year period ended in 2011. - Based on our review of competitive benchmarking for compensation and our results of operations in 2010, we rewarded our Named Executive Officers with salary increases in 2011.
+- Adjusted Net Income.
+Adjusted net income is a key metric for the corporate component of the Company's annual cash incentive awards.
+Performance with respect to this metric for fiscal 2013 was between target and maximum levels and resulted in a payout representing 72% of the maximum payment for the corporate component of the annual cash incentive awards for the Named Executive Officers. - Quaker's Stock Performance.
+Long-term incentives make up a significant portion of each of the Named Executive Officers' compensation.
+In order to align the Named Executive Officers' incentives with our shareholder returns, the value to be earned on our long-term awards is directly linked to the performance of our stock.
+The equity component of such incentives is tied to stock performance and the amount payable on our cash awards is based on our total shareholder return as compared to a specific peer group.
+Our Named Executive Officers' long-term incentive compensation for 2013 related to equity awards was slightly higher than that of 2012, while the cash component paid out at a similar, though slightly lower, rate as compared to the prior year.
+This result reflected the continued increase of our stock price year over year, resulting in a 45% shareholder return for the year.
+For the cash component of this long-term incentive, Quaker's three-year total shareholder return of 96% resulted in a peer group ranking at the 78 h percentile.
+This three-year total shareholder return resulted in a cash payout of 91.5% of the maximum amount provided for the three-year period ended in 2013. - Benchmarking.
+Based on our review of competitive benchmarking for compensation and our results of operations in 2012, we rewarded our Named Executive Officers with salary increases in 2013.

-Quaker's overall compensation strategy and specific programs have not changed significantly since last year as we have strived to maintain a consistent year-over-year approach to ensure that our compensation remains predictable, competitive and fair.
+Quaker's overall compensation strategy and specific programs have not changed over the past several years as we have strived to maintain a consistent year-over-year approach to ensure that our compensation remains predictable, competitive to the market and fair.
 In particular, we have continued to:

-- Use benchmarks for total direct compensation and long-term compensation to mitigate any possibility of inappropriate risk taking on the part of executives; - Align senior level compensation with the long-term success of the Company by ensuring that the higher the position within management the more compensation is incentive-pay dependent and the more incentive pay is long-term oriented; and

-Reward long-term performance with cash compensation measured by total shareholder return and stock-based compensation in order to align the interests of management with our shareholders.
+- Use benchmarks for total direct compensation and long-term compensation to mitigate the possibility of inappropriate risk taking on the part of executives; - Align senior level compensation with the long-term success of the Company by ensuring that the higher the position within management the more compensation is incentive-pay dependent and the more incentive pay is long-term oriented; and - Reward long-term performance with cash compensation measured by total shareholder return and stock-based compensation in order to align the interests of management with our shareholders.